-In this unit students explore how the musculoskeletal and cardiorespiratory systems work together to produce movement.
-Through practical activities students explore the relationships between the body systems and physical activity, sport and exercise, and how the systems adapt and adjust to the demands of the activity.
-Students investigate the role and function of the main structures in each system and how they respond to physical activity, sport and exercise.
-They explore how the capacity and functioning of each system acts as an enabler or barrier to movement and participation in physical activity.
+In this unit, students explore how the musculoskeletal and cardiorespiratory systems work together to produce movement.
+Students investigate the role and function of the main structures in each system and how they respond to movement.
+Through participation in practical activities, students explore and analyse the relationships between the body systems and movement, and how these systems interact and respond at various intensities.